-Race with your friends, enjoy a game of mini golf, test your skills in the batting cages, and try out mouth-watering food at the snack bars.
+Race with your friends, enjoy a game of mini-golf, test your skills in the batting cages, and try out mouth-watering food at the snack bars.

 It is an amazing place to visit with your family to enjoy a fun-filled and exciting day.

-Explore regional history at Runestone Museum Foundation
+Explore Regional History at Runestone Museum Foundation

-Located in Downtown Alexandria and established in 1958, this renowned museum highlights history of Nordic explorers and American Indians through its multiple exhibits featuring over 20,000 intriguing artifacts.
+Located in Downtown Alexandria and established in 1958, this renowned museum highlights the history of Nordic explorers and American Indians through its multiple exhibits featuring over 20,000 intriguing artifacts.

-The various displays include a recreation of the Civil War era Fort Alexandria, a replica Viking ship, pictures, ancient clothing, the Climax fire-steel, native animal displays, lanterns, cutlery, furniture, and more.
+The various displays include a recreation of the Civil War-era Fort Alexandria, a replica Viking ship, pictures, ancient clothing, the Climax fire-steel, native animal displays, lanterns, cutlery, furniture, and more.

-Fort Alexandria features nine historic buildings constructed in the late 19th and early 20th centuries including a schoolhouse, church, blacksmith shop, and a smokehouse.
+Fort Alexandria features nine historic buildings constructed in the late 19th and early 20th centuries, including a schoolhouse, church, blacksmith shop, and a smokehouse.

 The main attraction of the museum is the controversial Kensington Runestone which was discovered by Olof Öhman in the late 19th century.